Dentist Pulled Wrong Tooth Out How To Claim Compensation? Settlement Amount Payouts

 Dental Never-Event Surgery Checklists

 A never event is something that should not happen if proper procedure is followed.
 The NHS defines these events as entirely preventable serious incidents due to protective systems that should act as a barrier for these events occurring should these protective systems be implemented.
-Within the year leading up to March 2017, according to NHS England, 445 of these types of events were recorded.
-A staggering 42 percent of these concerning surgery on the wrong site, with 46 reports of wrong tooth or teeth being extracted.

 In recent times, there has been a development of a toolkit to prevent wrong-site extraction.
 This has been developed by the Faculty of Dental Surgery and Dental Practice and is named LocSSIPs to avoid wrong-site extraction.